Ableton/ableton.github.io/plugins/debugging-plugins-in-live-on-macos.md

 # Exit on any error
 set -e

-# Path to Live application - modify if you need to codesign a different version of Live
+# Path to Live application - modify if you need to code-sign a different version of Live
 LIVE_APP="/Applications/Ableton Live 12 Suite.app"
 TEMP_PLIST="/tmp/debug_entitlements.plist"